Morphisms of Neural Codes: Abstract

 \section{Abstract}

 We define a notion of morphism between combinatorial codes, making the class of all combinatorial codes into a category $\Code$.
 We show that morphisms can be used to remove redundant information from a code, and that morphisms preserve convexity.
-This fact leads us to define ``minimally non-convex" codes.
-We propose a program to characterize these minimal obstructions to convexity and hence characterize all convex codes.

-We implement a library of Sage code to perform computation with morphisms.
-These computational methods yield the smallest to-date example of a non-convex code with no local obstructions.
+We use the latter fact to define a partial order on all codes in which the class of convex codes forms a down-set.
+We investigate minimal obstructions to convexity in the form of ``minimally non-convex" codes, which lie on the boundary of this down-set.
+In particular, we show that there are infinitely many minimally non-convex codes and construct a minimally non-convex code with no local obstructions.
 We conclude by giving an algebraic formulation of our results.